APB (1987 video game): Reception

 In a retrospective review for Allgame, Paul Biondich wrote that the gameplay "stood the test of time" and that the arcade cabinet's unique design set the game apart in arcades.
 He also wrote that ten years after its release, the game was still graphically impressive.
 In addition, he complimented the game's depth, difficulty curve and replay value.

 Atari Lynx

-The Atari Lynx version was reviewed by CVG Magazine in their August 1991 issue giving the game a score of 88 out of 100.
-Robert A. Jung also reviewed the game on the Lynx calling it "decent adaptation of the original game" and that "The gameplay is fair, and is enhanced by some very appropriate and entertaining sound and graphics."
+The Atari Lynx version was reviewed by CVG in their August 1991 issue, giving the game a score of 88 out of 100.
+Robert A. Jung also reviewed the game on the Lynx, calling it "decent adaptation of the original game" and that "The gameplay is fair, and is enhanced by some very appropriate and entertaining sound and graphics."
 Giving a rating of 8.5 out of 10.
 Raze Magazine also reviewed the game in their September 1991 issue.
-Julian Boardman liked the colourful cartoony graphics, sounds and found the game funny, but after a while irritating.
+Julian Boardman liked the colorful, cartoony graphics and sounds and found the game funny, but after a while irritating.
 He also found the game quite tricky to master and gave a score of 83%.